Get offer plus promotions and updates. Review our privacy policy.

 Many people assume that home fire detection devices are interchangeable with each other, but there are important distinctions between them.
 Let’s dig into the differences between smart smoke and heat sensors, smoke detectors, and fire alarms to help you select the right components to keep your home and loved ones safe from fire.

-smoke and heat sensors vs. fire alarms vs. smoke detectors: What’s right for
+Smart smoke and heat sensors vs. fire alarms vs. smoke detectors: What’s right for your home?

 In 2017, a home fire occurred every 88 seconds in the U.S. Nearly 380,000 home fires caused $7.9 billion in property losses, more than 2,700 deaths, and almost 11,000 injuries.